knasonov/cities/README.md

    and open `http://localhost:8000/index.html` in your browser.

 2. The map will show blue circles for every city in the CSV.
 Hover over a circle to see the available information.

-The CSV is loaded dynamically, so you can replace `city.csv` with your own data without changing the code.
+3. The CSV should contain at least `lat` and `lon` columns.
+   A sample file `sample_city.csv` with three cities is included for testing.
+4. To test the map, replace `city.csv` with `sample_city.csv`